-A total of 334 patients who underwent 3-Tesla multiparametric magnetic resonance imaging (mpMRI) before ultrasonography-guided MRI-targeted transrectal 12-core prostate biopsy between 2013 and 2017 were enrolled in the analysis.
+A total of 334 patients who underwent 3-Tesla multiparametric magnetic resonance imaging (mpMRI) before ultrasoundguided MRI targeted transrectal 12-core prostate biopsy between 2013 and 2017 were enrolled in the analysis.
 MRI was viewed before biopsy and the MRI-identified lesion was cognitively targeted.
-Upon biopsies, the sample sites from the prostatic peripheral zone were bilateral from the apex, mid-gland, to base.
-Two additional cores from the far posterior, lateral peripheral zone and 1 core from the transition zone of each lobe were also biopsied.
-Exceptionally, seven patients with PSA values between 32-725 ng/ml, positive DRE, and positive MRI findings were administered sextant biopsy and prostate cancer was detected in all.
+Upon biopsy, the sample sites from the prostatic peripheral zone were bilateral from the apex, mid-gland, to base.
+Two additional cores from the far posterior, lateral peripheral zone and one core from the transition zone of each lobe were also biopsied.
+Exceptionally, seven patients with prostate-specific antigen (PSA) values from 32-725 ng/ml, positive DRE, and positive MRI findings were administered sextant biopsy and prostate cancer was detected in all.
 Patient and clinical characteristics are described in Table 1.